Booked an early season Voyage? How many jumpers should you pack?

 7. How many jumpers then?

 Blimey.
 I don’t know.
 I can never fit those Norwegian fisherman’s jumpers in my rucksack.
 Think I’d rather pinch one off a Norwegian fisherman.
-For voyages 3-30 days I take 3 long sleeved thermals, 2 thin merino wool jumpers and one physiologically chunky item that might make me look like Shackleton or Bjork, depending on my mood, or the location.
+For voyages 3-30 days I take 3 long sleeved thermals, 2 thin merino wool jumpers and one actually chunky item that might make me look like Shackleton or Bjork, depending on my mood, or the location.

 8. Hands are waterproof.

 If you handle wet ropes with gloves on they get wet and if you take them off to get into the chocolate biscuit packet then you can’t get them back on.
-Glowing red hands from pulling ropes is a bit of an aquired taste, so if you are happier wearing gloves then try cheap ski gloves this time of year as leather sailing gloves are freezing.
+Glowing red hands from pulling ropes is a bit of an acquired taste, so if you are happier wearing gloves then try cheap ski gloves this time of year as leather sailing gloves are freezing.
 If you have hands hard enough to pull ropes then I personally think you are better off without them.
 Shove your hands up your sleevies to keep warm between jobs, or stuff them in those lovely fluffy pockets that many sailing jackets have.
 Keep your dry gloves for holding onto the ships wheel or tiller.

 9. Nightime Hottie

 Filling 12 hot water bottles from the kettle on a Brixham Trawler is an all night job that is unlikely to be popular, so if you really feel the cold you might need to offer to help with the supper washing up and sneak your hottie into the galley.
-In bed baby doll pyjamas might not be your best option.
+In bed, baby doll pyjamas might not be your best option.
 If you see the skipper up in the night they may look fully dressed in an outfit that you remember from yesterday…..Best not to ask if they sleep in their clothes.
 They may just have check pyjamas.

 10. Don’t wear your boots in bed

-Its bad manners and it hints that you are seasick and past caring
+Its bad manners and it hints that you are seasick and past caring.

 Below decks is your home – so the idea is to keep it civilised, warm and dry.
 This takes effort from everyone not to sit down in wet oilskins, or leave them dripping on a hook by your bed.